userfrosting/learn/11.asset-management/02.asset-bundles/docs.md

     ...
 ```

 Under `bundle` you will notice the name of the bundle (`js/main`), and then a list of paths to bundle assets.
+Newbe warning: Naming your bundle "js/main" will replace the bundle from core with yours and in the process will probably break core user management functionality.
+In general, be careful to provide your bundle with a unique "js/name" name otherwise your bundle overwrites an existing sprinkle bundle with potentially difficult to diagnose runtime errors.

 >>> Each path in a bundle is treated as if it were prefixed with the `assets://` stream wrapper.
 Thus, the same rules apply for overriding a Sprinkle's assets when referenced in bundles, as when referencing unbundled assets.
 When the appropriate reference tags for the assets are rendered, UserFrosting will look in the most recently loaded Sprinkle's `/assets` directory and search back through the stack until it finds a match.